PlusToolkit/plustoolkit.github.io/download.md

 - PlusApp-...-**Ultrasonix-5.7-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version between 5.7.0 and 6.0.2.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.
 - PlusApp-...-**Ultrasonix-6.1-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version 6.1.1 and later.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.
 - PlusApp-...-**ThorLabs-Win32**: Package to be used for connecting to ThorLabs spectrometers on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires ThorLabs drivers installed (otherwise Plus applications will fail to start).
 Executables are 32-bit applications.
-- PlusApp-...-**Interson-MTC-3.6-Win32**: Package to be used for connecting to Interson USB ultrasound probes on 32/64-bit, Windows 7 and Windows 8 systems.
-Requires Interson USB probe drivers installed (otherwise Plus applications will fail to start).
-With MicronTracker 3.6 SDK support.
-Executables are 32-bit applications.
 - PlusApp-...-**Interson-MTC-3.7-Win32**: Package to be used for connecting to Interson USB ultrasound probes on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires Interson USB probe drivers installed (otherwise Plus applications will fail to start).
 With MicronTracker 3.7 SDK support.
 Executables are 32-bit applications.
 - PlusApp-...-**Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
 Executables are 32-bit applications.
 - PlusApp-...-**BK-Win32**: Package to be used for connecting to BK Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires BK OEM interface license.
 Package is available on request.